Ashes Against the Grain

 Ashes Against the Grain is the third album by American metal band Agalloch, released by The End Records four years after the critically acclaimed The Mantle.
-It has been described as incorporating post-metal, folk metal and black metal.

-Production
+Described as incorporating post-metal, folk metal and black metal, the band made an effort to expand the use of electric guitars and metal elements on the album, as opposed to The Mantle.
+The album has received critical acclaim since its release.

+Background

 Following the release of The Mantle, Agalloch performed their first live shows.
 Due to the number of instruments and effects used on that album, the band had to make some changes to the arrangements of the songs so they could be more easily replicated when performed live.
 When it came time to record their next album, the band decided that a more stripped down approach was necessary, as they wanted to emulate the feeling of performing live on the new songs.
-Ashes Against the Grain focused more on electric guitars and metal elements, and had less of the neofolk influence that was prominent on The Mantle.
+Ashes Against the Grain focused more on electric guitars and metal elements, and had less of the post-rock and neofolk influence that was prominent on The Mantle.

+Recording

 In an interview on the Silence of Forgotten Landscapes DVD, John Haughm stated that the album was recorded during a time when he had renewed his liking for metal, after taking a break from it and focusing on other musical influences during the Mantle sessions.
 Lyrically, Haughm took a more simplistic and abstract approach, in contrast to earlier albums.

 Haughm had played drums on the previous albums, but for Ashes Against the Grain, Haughm wanted to concentrate more on his songwriting and guitar parts, and drummer Chris Greene was brought in.
 Greene had joined the band when they began playing live in 2003, and played drums on all the tracks except for "Falling Snow" and "Not Unlike the Waves".
 Greene parted ways with Agalloch following their 2006 European tour, as the band felt that he was not developing well as a live drummer.
 He was replaced by Ludicra drummer Aesop Dekker.

 The recording process was described by the band as "hell from start to finish".
 A number of production problems were encountered, including a computer glitch which resulted in the Wave files being lost.
 Many of the songs ended up being reworked from the original demos, in particular, "Fire Above, Ice Below", about which Haughm said "something got lost in the transition from the demo recording to the album recording".

 Despite the band's intention of Ashes being a more stripped-down album, Haughm has since stated that the album sounds "too polished", and that he prefers the more raw sound of their later album, Marrow of the Spirit.
 In a 2013 interview, he said that Ashes Against the Grain is "definitely the worst album we have made".
 During a 2021 interview with Metalist Magazine, however, he appeared to have softened towards the album and the production, saying, "In hindsight, it suited the songs alright."